-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back for our

 6. When you pay the full cost for a prescription in other situations

 You may pay the full cost of the prescription because you find that the drug is not covered for some reason.